deckarep/dungeon-rush/README.md

 However, code will be rejected that needlessly complicates the game or does not run identical to the original C project.

 If people want to change the overall look and feel or game logic, please fork DungeonRush and change it however you like!
+It is open-source after all!

-## Callouts
+## Callouts and Caveats
 * Zig doesn't have `do/while` so they've all been replaced with `while` with a break on a `negated` condition.
 * Before anyone complains about the port looking like ugly Zig code written like C, this is why I'm taking a multi-phase approach.
 If you've ever done migrations, changing too many things at once introduces bugs, especially when tests don't exist.
 * All original development was done on Apple MacOS Silcon, contributions are welcome for other OSes.
 * The game has some multi-player networking code, I don't care about it at the moment so it's not done.
+* It's very possible this manual port has introduced a bug or two, the game needs to be well tested.